 5. Loving Animals

 Maybe you’re not really a “people person,” but are more of an “animal lover.”
-Give thanks for the furry—or scaley, slimy or feathery—friends in your life by recognizing all of the love they have to offer this Thanksgiving.
+Give thanks for the furry—or scaly, slimy or feathery—friends in your life by recognizing all of the love and care you have to offer them.

 6. Job to Work